isilreiberth/isilreiberth/README.md

 ### Hi, I'm Isilreiberth 👋

-- 🔭 I’m currently working on S-tech
+- 👔 I’m currently working on S-tech
-- 🌱 I’m currently learning Full Stack Web Developer
+- 📚 I’m currently learning Full Stack Web Developer
-- 👯 I’m looking to collaborate on frontend and backend
+- 👨‍💻 I’m looking to collaborate on frontend and backend
 - 🤔 I’m looking for help with Express.js and Next.js
+- 🕵️‍♂️ I’m interested in new technologies, Android, Arduino, Blockchain
 - 💬 Ask me about Hardware and Software
 - 📫 How to reach me: isilreiberth@gmail.com
-- ⚡ Fun fact: I am fans Fc Barcelona
+- ⚡ Fun fact:  I’m fans 🏟 Fc Barcelona 💪🔴🔵

 ---